suzyahyah/coe_clir/README.md

 #### Corpus Statistics
 see stats.txt, generated from stage 0:1
+Note the number of lines in docs for non-MATERIAL datasets do not need to match up because it is not a line by line translation.

 #### Preparing bitext
 For MATERIAL, Bitext comes with the MATERIAL Directories

 For CLEF, TREC, Bitext is obtained from News-Commentary (WMT19) http://data.statmt.org/news-commentary/v14/

 `bash ./bin/prep_bitext.sh`

 # Todo: Instructions on how to get parallel corpora